dalvangriebler/NPB-CPP/README.md

 # How to Cite our Work

-D. Griebler, J. Loff, G. Mencagli, M. Danelutto and L. G. Fernandes. *Efficient NAS Benchmark Kernels with C++ Parallel Programming*.
-In proceedings of the 26th Euromicro International Conference on Parallel, Distributed and Network-Based Processing (PDP), Cambridge, United Kingdom, 2018.
+D. Griebler, J. Loff, G. Mencagli, M. Danelutto and L. G. Fernandes. **Efficient NAS Benchmark Kernels with C++ Parallel Programming**. *In proceedings of the 26th Euromicro International Conference on Parallel, Distributed and Network-Based Processing (PDP)*.
+Cambridge, United Kingdom, 2018.

-# NPB-CPP
+# The NPB-CPP Benchmark

 		===========================================================
 			NAS Parallel Benchmarks C++ Versions